 BSc (Hons) Architecture

-My project is an attempt to arrange a stronger sense of community within the Jewellery Quarter between the Sikh community and the residents that live within the Jewellery Quarter.
-Creating a Market Place, vibrant of a range of different cultures and traditions, a central hotspot for people to congregate and socialise while celebrating the Jewellery Quarter's rich history.
+My project is an attempt to arrange a stronger sense of community within the Jewellery Quarter between The Sikh Community and the residence that live within the Jewellery Quarter.
+Creating a Market Place vibrant of a range of different cultures and traditions, a central hotspot for people to congregate and socialise while celebrating Jewellery Quarters rich history.
 Birmingham City Council required a space that promotes unity whilst aiming to regenerate the Quarter by attracting more people to visit the historical site.
 The buildings main aim is to attract and engage people to visit, while still maintaining and encouraging culture and heritage.